dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-8 Modern CPU design.md

 ![TLB hierarchy of Golden Cove.](../../img/uarch/GLC_TLB_hierarchy.png){#fig:GLC_TLB width=50%}

 The second level of the hierarchy (STLB) caches translations for both instructions and data.
 It is a larger storage for serving requests that miss in the L1 TLBs.
-L2 STLB can accomdate 2048 most recent data and instruction page address translations, which covers a total of 8MB of memory space.
+L2 STLB can accommodate 2048 most recent data and instruction page address translations, which covers a total of 8MB of memory space.
 There are fewer entries available for 2MB huge pages: L1 ITLB has 32 entries, L1 DTLB has 32 entries, and L2 STLB can only use 1024 entries that are also shared regular 4KB pages.

 In case a translation was not found in the TLB hierarchy, it has to be retrieved from the DRAM by "walking" the kernel page tables.
 There is a mechanism for speeding up such scenarios, called HW page walker.
 Recall that the page table is built as a radix tree of sub-tables, with each entry of the sub-table holding a pointer to the next level of the tree.